fedeAlterio/SignalsDotnet/README.md

 public static class DelegateCommandExtensions
 {
-    // This is specific for Prims, but the same approach can be used in other MVVM Frameworks public static T RaiseCanExecuteChangedAutomatically<T>(this T @this) where T : DelegateCommand {
+    // This is specific for Prism, but the same approach can be used in other MVVM Frameworks public static T RaiseCanExecuteChangedAutomatically<T>(this T @this) where T : DelegateCommand {
         var signal = Signal.Computed(@this.CanExecute, config => config with { SubscribeWeakly = false });